Basing yourself at La Martinière gives you the opportunity to visit many places within the area.

 In 1871 it is claimed some children saw an apparition of the Virgin Mary.
 A year later the Bishop of Laval recognised this.
 Hence the decision to construct a cathedral in this tiny village.

 Beautiful old town split into two parts, the upper old town on the hill with the castle and below is the Port de Dinan alongside the River Rance.
-Great place to wander the narrow streets or take a boat trip up river through locks through a wooded valley.
+Great place to wander the narrow streets or take a boat trip up river through locks and wooded valley.

 Coastal town over looking the bay towards St.Malo.
 There are numerous sandy beaches along this part of the Brittany coast, of which two are in the town.
 The town is famous for its Casino and the annual British Film Festival.